rathodmaheshwari/pipelines/examples/pipelines/gpt_4o_multimodal_rag/README.md

 - Document parsers and splitters: Fine-tune how documents are processed and broken down for analysis.
 - Indexing and retrieval strategies: Choose the most efficient approach for your data and search needs.
 - User Interface (UI): Design a user-friendly interface that caters to your end users' workflows.

-Ready to Get Started?

-Let's discuss how we can help you build a powerful, customized RAG application.
-[Reach us here to talk or request a demo!](https://pathway.com/solutions/slides-ai-search?modal=requestdemo)

 ## Quick Links: